Building Back Better. An International Workshop exploring solutions for the sustainable rebuilding of Ukraine

 Creating Impact

-The Workshop and exhibition will:
+The Workshop and exhibition aimed to:

-• raise awareness of the challenges involved in the recovery of Ukraine and inform those involved in the reconstruction,
+- raise awareness of the challenges involved in the recovery of Ukraine and inform those involved in the reconstruction,

-• define and communicate strategies about the zero-carbon design of housing and cities, promoting sustainability and economic growth and unlocking the potential for Ukraine to become a world leader in net zero housing innovation, practice, and policy,
+- define and communicate strategies about the zero-carbon design of housing and cities, promoting sustainability and economic growth and unlocking the potential for Ukraine to become a world leader in net zero housing innovation, practice, and policy,

-• provide CPD to professionals, academic credit to students and teaching experience to emergent academics,
+- provide CPD to professionals, academic credit to students and teaching experience to emergent academics,

-• develop, test and communicate the content, curriculum and pedagogy of the new Masters course to be delivered by the Kharkiv School of Architecture in September 2024,
+- develop, test and communicate the content, curriculum and pedagogy of the new Masters course to be delivered by the Kharkiv School of Architecture in September 2024,

-• create new international networks and communities of practice and establish an ongoing dialogue and knowledge exchange about sustainable recovery and new materials,
+- create new international networks and communities of practice and establish an ongoing dialogue and knowledge exchange about sustainable recovery and new materials,

-• capture ideas in an interactive exhibition that will travel across Europe, stimulating and inspiring.
+- capture ideas in an interactive exhibition that will travel across Europe, stimulating and inspiring.

 Project partners and supporters include: